scuerda/tiny-to-rss/README.md

 ### Configuration

-Links to TinyLetter archives can be added as entries in the `feed_lookup` in the `app.py` file.
+None required.
+The proxy API will scrape author, title and TinyLetter descriptions and populate accordingly.

 ### Use

 The API exposes endpoints for summaries feeds and full record feeds.
+Both endpoints take a "slugged" feed name.

+For example, if you want to generate a feed for `https://tinyletter.com/data-is-plural/archive`, you would use `data-is-plural` as the `feed_name` parameter.

-Both endpoints take a feed name (the key that you set up in the `feed_lookup`) and can take an optional count of results to fetch.
+ You can also pass an optional count of results to fetch.
 TinyLetter returns a minimum of 10 results when displaying the archive, so any count less than 10 will have no effect.

 **Summary Feed**